matthewemichael/matthewemichael.github.io/GifTastic/README.md

 ### Overview

-In this assignment, I used the GIPHY API to make a dynamic web page that populates with pre-set gifs and allows users to add thier own topics.
+In this assignment, I used the GIPHY API to make a dynamic web page that populates with pre-set gifs and allows users to add their own topics.
 To accomplish this task, I called the GIPHY API and used JavaScript and jQuery to change the HTML of the site.

 ## Technologies Used